-Anticipatory supply chains has been added to your bookmarks.
+Anticipatory supply chains has been saved

 Supply chains are evolving into rich, data-intensive networks that not only perform efficiently and recover quickly from disruptions, but may also be able to spot and avert risks.